-You can choose from the View drop down menu to show you several options in the Application Flows table, including the latest flows from the specified Application Analytics engine, the worst network and application response times, classified and unclassified flows, and flows during a specified time frame.
+You can choose from the View drop-down list to show you several options in the table on the Application Flows tab, including the latest flows from the specified ExtremeAnalytics engine, the worst network and application response times, classified and unclassified flows, and flows during a specified time frame.
 The table presents bidirectional flow data (aggregate flows) or unidirectional flow data (base flows).